How to find out who owns a business?

 If you know the name of the business, the search request is very simple and can be ordered as a corporate search or corporate profile report.
 If you are in the position of not being sure of the business name, we can search the alternatives as suggested with a PPSA or litigation search.

-We have been assisting people to search existing businesses since 1992.
+Ontario Business Central has been assisting people to search existing businesses since 1992.
 If you need help and have limited information, please feel free to give our office a call and discuss what information is known and we can assist you to attempt to find the individual operator.

 If you wish, you can simply order the corporate profile report and/or a PPSA search through all of Canada.
 We also offer the availability to complete litigation searches throughout all of Ontario.